UK inflation rate hits new 40-year high of 9.1%

 “With the economic outlook so unclear, no-one one knows how high inflation could go, and how long it will continue for – making fiscal and monetary policy judgements particularly tough," he said.

-Inflation is soaring worldwide: The U.S. reported a rate of 8.6% in May and the 19 countries that use the euro recorded 8.1% inflation the same month.
+Inflation is soaring worldwide.
+U.S. consumer prices surged 8.6% in May, the biggest jump since 1981, while the 19 countries that use the euro saw a record 8.1% increase the same month.

+Central banks have been raising interest rates to curb inflation, including the U.S. Federal Reserve carrying out its largest hike in nearly three decades last week and the Bank of England approving its fifth increase since December in the same week.
+The European Central Bank says it will raise rates in July and September for the first time in 11 years.

+They are trying to ease inflation without slowing economic growth — or even triggering a recession.

 The pressure is driving British workers to seek substantial pay increases, a move the Conservative government argues could spark a wage-price spiral, driving inflation even higher.